sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 ### Implementation Details

+The code can be seen [here](https://github.com/Hecmay/heterocl/tree/stream).
 The key idea is to simulate data streaming with threads.
 In other words, each module will be executed using a single thread.
 We also implement a scheduling algorithm to decide the firing of a thread and the synchronization between threads.
 For streaming, we implement the streams by using one-dimensional buffers.
 We assign the size of a buffer according to the specified FIFO depth.
 Currently, we only provide blocking reads and blocking writes.
 Non-blocking operations will be left as our future work.
 In the following sections, we describe the algorithms and implementation details.

 #### Module Scheduling